Advancing the Use of Evidence and Economics in State Government Policymaking

 Early Achievers Quality Rating and Improvement System

-The 2015 Washington State Legislature required the Early Childhood Education and Assistance Program (ECEAP) providers and licensed child care providers serving non-school aged children who receive state subsidies participate in Early Achievers.
+The 2015 Washington State Legislature required Early Childhood Education and Assistance Program (ECEAP) providers and licensed child care providers who serve non-school aged children and receive state subsidies to participate in Early Achievers.
 Early Achievers is Washington State’s quality rating and improvement system for early childhood education and child care providers.

 National Board for Professional Teaching Standards Certification